Non-Brownian diffusion and chaotic rheology of autophoretic disks: Results

 while the expression for the mean square displacement tensor remains unchanged.
 In fig.~\ref{fig:anltc_w_shear}~(b), the components of $\boldsymbol{\beta}(\tau)$ for an autophoretic disk placed in a shear-flow field of $\epsilon=0.01$ are plotted as a function of the lag time, and it is observed that they all scale as $\tau^2$, in marked contrast to the scaling observed for a passive disk.
 The autocorrelation of the phoretic velocity is not significantly altered in comparison to the quiescent case (fig.~\ref{fig:anltc_w_shear}~(c)).
 The autocorrelation of the stresslet components (fig.~\ref{fig:anltc_w_shear}~(d)) do not vanish in the long-time limit due to the presence of an ambient shear flow.
 Furthermore, the $xy$ and $yy$ components of the stress tensor may be clearly differentiated from their autocorrelation signals, unlike that in the quiescent case, since the imposed flow has a fixed direction, along the $x$-axis.

-Magnetic fields~\cite{Moffatt1967}, buoyant forces~\cite{He2016,Marensi2021}, and mechanical impulses~\cite{Kuhnen2018} may be used to relaminarize a high-Reynolds number flow~\cite{Hanratty2009}.
-The use of an external force field in quenching the chaotic variation of the velocity field around an autophoretic particle has very recently been demonstrated through numerical simulations~\cite{Kailasham2022}.
-The influence of gravity on counteracting the chemical activity-induced chaotic motion of oil droplets settling in an aqueous surfactant solution has also been studied recently through experiments~\cite{Castonguay2022}.
-In fig.~\ref{fig:sr_effect_vel}, the effect of increasing the shear strength on the phoretic velocity of the particle at a fixed value of the P\'{e}clet number is illustrated, over a representative time window.
+{A strategy for quenching the chaotic motion of the autophoretic disk is discussed next.
+In the context of high-Reynolds number applications, the use of magnetic fields~\cite{Moffatt1967}, buoyant forces~\cite{He2016,Marensi2021}, and mechanical impulses~\cite{Kuhnen2018} has been suggested to relaminarize the flow~\cite{Hanratty2009}.} {In a similar spirit, recent simulations~\cite{Kailasham2022} and experiments~\cite{Castonguay2023} have established that an external force field may be used to quench the chaotic variation of the velocity field around an autophoretic particle~\cite{Stark2016}.} In fig.~\ref{fig:sr_effect_vel}, the effect of increasing the shear strength on the phoretic velocity of the particle at a fixed value of the P\'{e}clet number is illustrated, over a representative time window.
 At low values of $\epsilon$, the time-series is chaotic, and then gradually settles into a periodic pattern upon increasing $\epsilon$, before vanishing completely as the shear rate is increased further.
 The triangular wave pattern of the phoretic velocity in fig.~\ref{fig:sr_effect_vel}~(c) is qualitatively similar to that predicted for self-propelled two-dimensional droplets~\cite{Li2022}.
 The external flow field, therefore, modulates the self-propulsive motion of the autophoretic disk.
 A similar trend is observed in fig.~\ref{fig:sr_effect_slet} for the stresslet component $S_{xy}$, which notably attains a time-independent value at sufficiently large shear rates.
 A negative value for the steady-state stresslet has also been observed for the case of axisymmetric swimmers with a ``pusher'' type flow pattern~\cite{Michelin2013,Lauga2016}.
 We therefore anticipate that a dilute suspension of active droplets would exhibit a chaotic rheology at small values of the shear rate, before first transitioning to a time periodic and ultimately steady rheology as the shear rate is increased.